Andy Ngo

-Ngo's coverage of antifa and Muslims has been controversial, and the accuracy and credibility of his reporting have been disputed by other journalists.
-He has been frequently accused of sharing misleading or selective material and described as a provocateur.
+Ngo's coverage of antifa and Muslims has been controversial, and the accuracy and credibility of his reporting have been disputed by journalists.
+He has been accused of sharing misleading or selective material, and has been described as a provocateur.

 Early life and education

 Ngo was born and raised in Portland, Oregon.
-His parents fled Vietnam in 1978 as Vietnamese boat people after they had been forced into labor and re-education camps by the communist government.
+His parents fled Vietnam in 1978 as Vietnamese boat people.
 His mother came from an educated middle-class family that ran a jewelry business.
 His father had been a police officer in a small coastal town in Vietnam.
+In one interview, he said his parents were forced into labor and re-education camps by the Communist government; in another he said his mother's family were thrown into a labour camp when his mother was 16, while his father's job in the police was "a good job during the war, but one that could easily get you shot afterward."
 His parents first met amid a six-month stay at a United Nations High Commissioner for Refugees camp near Tanjungpinang, Indonesia, prior to their arrival in the United States in 1979.

 Raised in a Buddhist family, Ngo converted to Christianity in high school.
 After a period of time as an evangelical Christian, he became disillusioned and took an interest in skepticism.
-He subsequently became an atheist and was strongly against organized religion, which was reflected in his social media activity in the form of what Ngo later described as "inflammatory language", with Reddit comments such as "Islam needs to be neutered like Christianity".
+He subsequently became an atheist, and was strongly against organized religion, which was reflected in his social media activity in the form of what Ngo later described as "inflammatory language", with Reddit comments such as "Islam needs to be neutered like Christianity".
 In 2019, Ngo said that his earlier social media activity "represented my simplistic views at the time" and that his comments no longer represented his beliefs.

+According to one interviewer, Ngo speaks with trace of an English accent, "developed from living in the UK for several years as a teen".
 While attending the University of California, Los Angeles (UCLA), Ngo volunteered with AmeriCorps.
 He graduated from UCLA in 2009 with a graphic design degree.
 After graduation, he experienced a period of unemployment and worked as a photographer at a used car dealership.
 In the mid-2010s, Ngo came out as gay while visiting relatives in rural Vietnam.
 He began volunteering as a photographer at the Center for Inquiry in Portland in 2013.

 In 2015, Ngo enrolled in a master's program at Portland State University for political science, with a focus on international relations and comparative politics.
 While attending the school, he joined the Freethinkers of Portland State University, a student organization that worked closely with professor Peter Boghossian.

-Ngo has been described by critics as a disciple of James O'Keefe, the founder of Project Veritas, a right-wing activist group.